dsf-test-organization/AncBowl_LakeEvals/README.md

 __output__ contains figures and any output that is cumbersome to create and used in the report i.e. simulation data/results

 __scripts__ contains the code organized by purpose.
 If they need to be run sequentially, number the files i.e. 01_cleaning, 02_analysis ...
-            For organizational purposes it may be necessary to have one .R file that defines all functions, and then simply source that file when cleaning and analysis.
+            For organizational purposes it may be necessary to have one .R file that defines all functions, and then simply source that file during cleaning and analysis.